virajmuthye/Tutorials/SLURM.md

 squeue - show state of jobs.

 You will use SLURM to do most of your work for this project.
 In this tutorial you will submit your first SLURM job.
+In this example, you will be using BlastP - a software that you will use later in the project!

 ### Step 1.
 Log in to ARC